OUR FOUNDER'S STORY

 One Monday I headed to school and moved through my schedule as usual.
 But in the middle of 7th period, a weird feeling came over me, one that would become all too familiar in the months ahead.

 All of a sudden, I felt incredibly hot.
-My heart raced, beating so hard I thought it might jump out of my chest.
+My heart raced, it was beating so hard I thought it might jump out of my chest.
 Then everything went dark.
 The next thing I remember is looking up at my teacher, who was bent over me, a worried look on his face.
 In the blink of an eye I’d gone from sitting at my desk to sprawled out on the floor, unconscious.

 How bizarre is this?
 I remember thinking.
 But as I recovered, it somehow seemed like no big deal.
 The school nurse thought I’d probably passed out from dehydration.
 She called my Mom, who came over and picked me up.
 I was careful to drink more water for the rest of the week, believing I’d be fine.